plenigo/plenigo_wordpress_plugin/readme.txt

 /assets/screenshot-2.png

 == Changelog ==
+= 1.7.6 - Updated dependencies =
+- New plenigo PHP SDK fixing potential bugs with some PHP versions
+- Now you can use categories, to control the paywall

+= 1.7.5 - Updated dependencies =
+- New plenigo PHP SDK fixing potential bugs with some PHP versions

 = 1.7.4 - Updated dependencies =
 - New plenigo PHP SDK fixing potential bugs with some PHP versions